SupernovaIndustries/Unlook-SDK/docs/source/user_guide/overview.rst

 - :doc:`../installation`: Detailed installation instructions
 - :doc:`client_server_architecture`: Learn about how the client and server components work together
 - :doc:`realtime_scanning`: Guide to using the real-time scanning features
+- :doc:`handpose_setup`: Setting up and using hand pose tracking and gesture recognition